Web Design & Dev

 Staff augmentation is another outsourcing approach where businesses hire additional staff from an external agency based on their current business requirements and staff limitations.

 Regarding IT projects, tech businesses can follow this hiring strategy to hire dedicated developers to work on their projects.
-The hired developers work as an extension of the current workforce temporarily.
+The hired developers work as a temporary extension of the current workforce.
 More than often, the developers working on this project work with an on-site development model.
 Let’s examine the pros and cons of IT staff augmentation.

 Pros